-How different is a world where a ‘বনেদী’* (Bonedi) Durga Puja which started in 1583, is now held at nearly 400 year old house?
-A history that dates back to the era of Mughals, a family whose lineage goes back to the times of Ballal Sen and yet amidst the reverence and traditionalism, you find people across all ages, tangled in the long leaves of family tree, come together to celebrate the Puja?
+Once such world lies not too far away from Kolkata – in the town of Guptipara in Hooghly district.
+A world where a ‘বনেদী’* (Bonedi) Durga Puja which started around mid-1580s, is now held at nearly 400 year old remnants of history.
+A history that dates back to the era of Mughals, a family whose lineage goes back to the times of Ballal Sen and yet amidst the reverence and traditionalism, you find people across all ages, tangled in the long leaves of the family tree, come together to celebrate the Puja.

 After the ‘দশমী পূজা’ (Dashami Puja), it’s time for the ladies of the family to perform ‘দেবী বরণ’ (Debi Boron).
 Here female members of the family applies vermillion to Maa Durga and her children and prays that Maa returns next year to her ‘paternal’ home.